ekrell/icore_website/news/icore_news_20240206.md

 Dr. Qiao, recent GSCS PhD graduate, has returned to China after five years at TAMUCC.
 He has been a long-time iCORE supporter, attending most meetings and events.
 His research focuses on land subsidence.
-In this paper, he used machine learning for subsidence modeling, and then used explainability techniques to investigate the influence of the input features on model decisions.
+In this paper, he used machine learning for subsidence modeling and then used explainability techniques to investigate the influence of the input features on model decisions.
 He collaborated with iCORE member Evan Krell for the eXplainable AI component.